 IDP action: Two of the drills in IDP inventory currently have solar operation capability, including the Badger-Eclipse Drills and the Stampfli Drill.
 It is possible that this technology could be adapted to run other equipment in the IDP inventory.
 IDP conducted an initial analysis of lighter weight power sources and generator alternatives as part of the 700 Drill Detailed Design.
-IDP will also initiate discussion on this topic with its Technical Assistance Board and with others in the drilling community and will pursue the design or purchase of power sources with low logistical demand as resources, funding and NSF approval permit.
+IDP plans to conduct research into current technology in either PY 2023 or PY 2024.
+In fall 2023, a short-term student project at IDP-Dartmouth will also focus on preliminary research into current technology.